(1969 Hurst/Olds Prototype Pictures)

 Last Updated:

 That photo was probably taken in the winter of 1968/1969, early in the 1969 H/O prototype stages due to the fact of the 1968 H/O plate logo and the Cragar type rims whereas the regular rims were not in production yet.
-Notice that there is no H/O emblem on the trunk and there may not be any H/O emblems on the front fenders, probably because of the early prototype production as well.

 The following 2 photo's are from the magazine 'Collectible Automobile'.
 This prototype was photographed at GM's Tech Center on December 6, 1968.
 The rear fin and front scoop are different from the prototype photo's above, also notice the gold stripe in the rear window!!!
 I'm not exactly sure if this version of the prototype came before or after the above version.